Skip to Content

 Gauge: ” 1 dc in next st and 1 sc in next st ” = 1 inch

-Note: we are crochet this poncho loosely not too tight.
+Note: we are crocheting this poncho loosely, not too tight.

 Skill and abbreviations